Budget cap breach 'speculation' say Red Bull

 Aston Martin, the other team linked with a breach, said they were "in discussion with the FIA and awaiting certification".

+"It is of huge importance for a demonstration that these regulations are policed and I have no reason to believe otherwise.

+"The FIA, particularly Mohammed [bin Sulayem, the president], has shown a pretty robust stance on enforcing all kinds of regulations.
+So if we are talking now about something big, he will show the same integrity and leadership that he has done before."

-The FIA told the teams this week that they would be issuing compliance certificates with the 2021 financial regulations - or not - on 5 October.
+The FIA told the teams this week that they would be issuing certificates of compliance with the 2021 financial regulations - or not - on 5 October.

 - Why Singapore could delay Verstappen title party